IdasJohansson/pear/README.md

 # PEAR

 This web application is built for handiling in and out delivery of stock at the fictive company Päron AB warehouses.
 The backend part can be found inte pearAPI repo.
+Included in this repo is a folder for DB setup.

 <img width="1437" alt="image" src="https://user-images.githubusercontent.com/89834477/213718873-6e80ec46-f775-4887-8a2d-4051e2ee784f.png">